 CBN didn’t issue an official statement to the last devaluation, but a few weeks ago, the International Monetary Fund (IMF) and the World Bank advised Nigeria’s apex bank to devalue Naira.

-World Bank, IMF and advanced countries who strong monetarily do not grant loans without clearly spelling out their terms and conditions.
+World Bank, IMF, and advanced countries that are strong monetarily do not grant loans without clearly spelling out their terms and conditions.